rvpanoz/yup/README.md

 #### `Schema.validateSync(value: any, options?: object): InferType<Schema>`

-Runs validatations synchronously _if possible_ and returns the resulting value, or throws a ValidationError.
+Runs validations synchronously _if possible_ and returns the resulting value, or throws a ValidationError.
 Accepts all the same options as `validate`.

 Synchronous validation only works if there are no configured async tests, e.g tests that return a Promise.